Jazz continue winning tune over Pistons, 96-86

 Mitchell scored 13 first-quarter points as Utah raced to a 34-19 lead.

-The Jazz scored the first nine points of the game and also went on a 17-0 run later in the quarter.
-Joe Ingles hit a pair of 3-pointers and also assisted on a Derrick Favors basket that ended the outburst.
+The Jazz scored the first nine points of the game and also went on a 17-0 run later in the quarter to go ahead 32-12.

 Utah maintained a double-digit lead throughout the second quarter.
 Mitchell and Conley combined for 28 first-half points as their team shot 52.2 percent from the field.